FeatherFramework/feather-admin/README.md

 - `feather-core`
 - `feather-menu`
 - `feather-inventory`
+- `feather-weapons`

 These resources must already be installed.
 They also need to start before Feather Admin.

-Feather Admin creates its moderation and durable action-audit database tables automatically when the resource starts.
-No SQL import is required.
+Feather Admin creates its tables automatically on a clean installation.
+For an existing database, back it up and run `database/character_uuid_cutover.sql` before starting the updated resource.

 ## Installation